kellykeene/node-express-typescript-orders/readme.md

-### Zipline Inventory and Order Processing Challenge
+### Test Inventory and Order Processing Challenge

 #### Summary
 + This is an API project that uses NodeJs, Express, Typescript, and Mocha/Chai.

-+ My apologies, but I've added many console.log statements to track changing inventory, shipments, and deferred order processing.
-Viewing these messages via the console while the server is running will probably be the easiest way to view changing data and logic.
++ Viewing these messages via the console while the server is running will probably be the easiest way to view changing data and logic.

-+ I am calling "init_catalog" on src/app.ts prior to starting the express server.
-If this needs to be an exposed API endpoint, we can easily add that in.

 + "init_catalog" loads the product catalog JSON provided in the assignment and is located in src/data/catalog.ts.